Evaluation and Improvement of Fault Detection for Large Language Models: Discussion

 \subsection{Limitation and Future Direction}

-\textbf{Limitation.} The potential limitations are that 1) we only consider classification tasks.
-Non-classification tasks such as question answering are not included in this work.
-The reason is that most of the existing fault detection methods are designed for classification tasks only.
-Even though there also exist methods that can be employed for non-classification tasks, such as PRIMA~\cite{10.1109/ICSE43902.2021.00046}, applying them for LLMs is not practical.
-PRIMA needs to mutate deep learning models, however, as LLMs are much larger than classical deep learning models, it is difficult to mutate LLMs and save the mutants.
-As a result, only classification tasks are studied in our work.
-2) For a given input, our proposed mutation-based confidence smooth solution needs to access LLMs $n$ times, thus, the money consumption is $n$ times than the normal way when we test closed-source LLMs.
+\textbf{Limitation.} For a given input, our proposed mutation-based confidence smooth solution needs to access LLMs $n$ times, thus, the money consumption is $n$ times than the normal way when we test closed-source LLMs.
+However, from the view of executing time, the increased cost is negligible since it is possible to perform the prediction of a batch of data at the same time.
+There is indeed a trade-off between the monetary cost of accessing close-source LLMs and data labeling.
+This should be considered case by case.

-\textbf{Future direction.} As LLMs~(such as ChatGPT) become the most used deep learning models nowadays, the most important task people would use is the generation tasks, e.g., chatting using ChatGPT.
-One of the most important directions in this field is to propose fault detection methods for non-classification tasks, especially generation tasks, and then use these methods to help reveal faults in LLMs.
+\textbf{Future direction.} In this work, we only consider classification tasks since most existing fault detection methods are proposed for these tasks.
+Some methods, such as PRIMA~\cite{10.1109/ICSE43902.2021.00046} can be used for none classification tasks directly.
+Unfortunately, applying it to LLMs is not practical as it needs to mutate deep learning models but LLMs are much larger than classical deep learning models.
+However, the most important tasks people would use are generation tasks, e.g., chatting using ChatGPT.
+One of the important directions in this field is to propose fault detection methods for non-classification tasks, especially generation tasks, and then use these methods to help reveal critical faults in LLMs.
 Some metrics~\cite{kuhn2023semantic, huang2023look} have been designed for measuring the uncertainty in LLMs, how to combine these uncertainty metrics with existing methods could be the first try.